SumitSahu44/learn_github/README.md

 - git fetch
 Fetches updates from a remote repository without merging them into your local branch.
 This is useful to check for changes before deciding to integrate them.

+- git revert <commit_hash>
+Reverts a specific commit by creating a new commit that undoes the changes from the specified commit.